miso-lims/miso-lims/changes/change_GLT-3902.md

-Available assays to choose from in edit requisitions page (only options are currently selected one and mutual assays between all requisitioned samples' projects' assays)
+Assay options on the Edit Requisition page are now limited to the assays assigned to all of the requisitioned samples' projects